Lee's Air

 A similar technique that is often used to unclog drains is snaking.
 Snaking is also used to clear major blockages in a drain, but without using water.
 Snaking is done by inserting a rod into the drain, then allowing the rod to spin around, cleaning up any major debris.

-It is worth noting that because hydro jetting does use high pressurized water, it could be potentially dangerous if not done by a professional.
-If you are in-experienced with hydro jetting, it is best to leave it to a plumber.
+It is worth noting that because hydro jetting does use highly pressurized water, it could be potentially dangerous if not done by a professional.
+If you are inexperienced with hydro jetting, it is best to leave it to a plumber.

 Pros of Hydro Jetting